 All maintenance matters must be reported to us in writing.
-If urgent, reporting the fault via telephone is acceptable but we prefer this is then confirmed in writing as soon as possible.
+If urgent, reporting the fault via telephone is acceptable, but we prefer this to be then confirmed in writing as soon as possible.

 Many issues that arise during a tenancy may be addressed without the need for a tradesman.
 Please refer to our list of common solutions to try before you contact us.

 For access to fix your maintenance issue, the tradesperson will use our office key unless prior arrangements are made.
 We have a trusted team of tradespeople that have worked with us for many years.

 The tradesperson will call you as soon as they receive the maintenance request from us unless you have instructed your property manager otherwise.

 Only urgent maintenance will be dealt with on any public holiday.
 We ask first and foremost that you please use your common sense before contacting your property manager.

 Check that no one has accidentally flicked the switch in the hot water cupboard.
 If you have gas, make sure your gas bottles are full.
 When reporting the problem, remind your property manager that you’re using gas as this will save time.